-We are very pleased that you have decided to visit our new website to find out more about The Bearsden Shark.
+We are very pleased that you have decided to visit our website to find out more about the Bearsden Shark.
 Our shark is a small but very important part of the fascinating story of fossils and Palaeontology.
 Each page provides a short summary of information that we hope you will find interesting and will encourage you to carry out some further research yourself.
 Thank you for visiting.

 Some 330 million years ago I lived in the warm brackish waters of a lagoon in a land mass near to the equator.
 This lagoon provided me with lots of food ranging from small shrimps, fish and other sharks.